-Be it a multinational company or a luxury brand, you would find almost all of them sourcing products or specific ingredients from China.
+Be it a multinational company or a luxury brand, you would find almost all of them sourcing products from China.

-Undoubtedly, China is considered the world's factory because it produces consumer and capital goods for the entire global economy.
+Undoubtedly, China is considered the world's factory because it produces consumer products for the global economy.
 With the added benefit of low cost, Chinese factories excel in producing various goods and services that allow luxury brands and multinational companies to charge a premium through patents or the use of special ingredients.
-If you are aware of all this, the first question that rises in your mind would be how to contact Chinese factories and manufacturers?
+If you are aware of all this, the first question that rises in your mind would be how to contact Chinese factories?

 Contacting a Chinese factory can seem quite a daunting and tedious experience.
 With figuring out all the logistics of where to even begin and navigating through the language barrier, let's face it, it's really not a simple task as not everyone speaks Mandarin.
 But, the growth prospects of sourcing and using China as a manufacturing base are too tempting to resist.